narc-kany/auto-save-function/README.md

 # auto-save-function
-A simple autosave function, I called this function in Pega screen refresh to commit the page
+A simple autosave function, calling this function can bring up auto-save functionality